 Introduction 4 Why bargaining for equality?
 5 Inequalities in the workplace 5 How can collective bargaining contribute to more equality?
-6 Framework factors - drivers and obstacles when bargaining 8 The legal and policy framework 8 Further Factors 11 Bargaining for Equality in practice 14 Bargaining for Equality at different levels - Role and Scope 14 How do/can negotiations influence each other?
-15 The role of social dialogue and joint bodies at different levels 16 Preparing and conducting negotiations 18 Analysis of agreements - with an equality lens 18 Defining the trade union bargaining agenda and objectives 20 The bargaining team 23 Examples of equality issues and possible demands 25 Equal opportunities, diversity and inclusion 26 Reconciliation of family and working work-life harmony 26 Protection of parenthood 26 Workers with special needs 27 Gender equality/Pay gaps 27 Recruitment/Vocational training/Career development 27 (Sexual) Violence and harassment (in the workplace) 28 Implementation, follow-up and impact assessment 31 Implementing agreements 31 Effective Monitoring and evaluation Mechanisms 31 Impact assessments - How are different groups of workers affected?
+6 Framework factors - drivers and obstacles when bargaining 8 The legal and policy framework 8 Further factors 11 Bargaining for equality in practice 14 Bargaining for equality at different levels - role and scope 14 How do/can negotiations influence each other?
+15 The role of social dialogue and joint bodies at different levels 16 Preparing and conducting negotiations 18 Analysis of agreements - with an equality lens 18 Defining the trade union bargaining agenda and objectives 20 The bargaining team 23 Examples of equality issues and possible demands 25 Equal opportunities, diversity and inclusion 26 Reconciliation of family and working work-life harmony 26 Protection of parenthood 26 Workers with special needs 27 Gender equality/Pay gaps 27 Recruitment/Vocational training/Career development 27 (Sexual) Violence and harassment (in the workplace) 28 Implementation, follow-up and impact assessment 31 Implementing agreements 31 Effective monitoring and evaluation mechanisms 31 Impact assessments - How are different groups of workers affected?
 34 What else can trade unions do to promote a culture of equality?
-35 Incorporate equality into your structures and Policies 35 Focus on awareness-raising, training and education 36 Awareness-raising is key 36 Inclusion of equality and diversity in training and qualifications 38 Join forces - look for allies 40 Sources (still to be formatted) 41 Interviews /,3
+35 Incorporate equality into your structures and policies 35 Focus on awareness-raising, training and education 36 Awareness-raising is key 36 Inclusion of equality and diversity in training and qualifications 38 Join forces - look for allies 40 Sources 41 Interviews /.2